Frequently asked questions

 If you need to amend a state return in any of the following states, you can prepare it online but will have to print, sign and mail your return the old fashioned way.

-Alabama, Arkansas, Arizona, Colorado, Georgia, Illinois, Louisiana, Massachusetts, Maryland, Mississippi, Missouri, North Carolina, New Jersey, Ohio, Pennsylvania, South Carolina and Virginia
+Alabama, Arkansas, Arizona, Colorado, Georgia, Illinois, Louisiana, Massachusetts, Maryland, Mississippi, Missouri, North Carolina, New Jersey, Ohio, Pennsylvania and Virginia

 How do I go back and make changes after I have e-filed?